-It’s one of the most popular sports supplements, with many people choosing to use it as a way to enhance their workouts.1
+It’s one of the most popular sports supplements around, with many people choosing to use it as a way to enhance their workouts.

-But is taking beta-alanine supplements worth it and should you include this amino acid in your workout routine?
+But what is beta-alanine?
+What does beta-alanine do?
+Is taking beta-alanine supplements worth it and should you include them in your workout routine?

 What is beta-alanine?